 Pi is an experimental album about that mathematical constant.
-The project began as a programming extension to Mark's music software NoiseStation II, adding the capability to import music from text files.
-Mark decided to convert pi to base twelve (dodecimal) instead of the typical base ten (decimal), and play it in one octave on a chromatic scale, to see if a hidden structure could be identified.
+The project began as a programming extension to Mark Sheeky's self-developed music software, Prometheus, adding the capability to import music from text files.
+Mark decided to convert pi to base twelve (dodecimal) instead of the typical base ten (decimal), and play it in one octave on a chromatic scale, to see what it sounded like.
 Interestingly, the music does not sound like random notes and does appear to have a deeper structure.

 All of the melodies and irregular timings on this album are representations of pi in different number bases.
 The music varies from slow calming tunes, to complex multi-layered melodies or tracks that represent other aspects of this remarkable number.

 The Ratio explores the ratio of 1:pi and ends with a chord of C:C*pi.
 Musical scales are exponential so a chord of 1:2 would play a note and the same note an octave higher.
 A ratio of 1:4 would play the root note and a tone two octaves higher.
 A ratio of 1:pi places the second note somewhere in the second octave, which is just above F compared to a root note of C. The track opens with clicks that bracket a tone of 1 Hz that lasts 1 second.
 Many of the timings in the track are pi beats (3.141 beats).

 256 Binary Digits plays the first 256 digits of binary pi, that is pi in base two.

 The Clockwork Harpsichord explores tetratonic pi; pi in base four.
 Pi is played on the notes C, E, F and G, the only notes used for this piece.
 The timing is regular.